-Cintia Bolio is a Mexican comic artist, political cartoonist and illustrator, and pioneer dedicating her work to gender issues thru humor and criticism as a feminist.
-She is happy mother of Ivan, and a self-taught artist.
+Cintia Bolio is a Mexican comic artist, political cartoonist and illustrator, and pioneer dedicating her work to gender issues thru humour and criticism as a feminist.
+She is a happy mother of Ivan and a self-taught artist.
 She draws several comic series, her most beloved is Puras Evas, Huesos, Album de Familia, and more.

 In 2016 she celebrates 20 years of continuous work.

-Cintia Bolio have published her work in many newspapers and magazines in Mexico, US, Latinoamerica, Europe and Asia, as well being part of many exhibitions worldwide.
+Cintia Bolio has published her work in many newspapers and magazines in Mexico, US, Latinoamerica, Europe and Asia, as well as being part of many exhibitions worldwide.